Success on Twitter is All in the Details

 I had a good laugh at all the… we’ll call them “interesting” tweets on the subject and began to move on with my day.
 However, it wasn’t long until this encounter really got me thinking about Twitter in a larger sense.
 What was funny to me in this instance, really epitomized some of the major pitfalls and issues people and businesses run into when they try to make a home on Twitter.

+A hashtag is used on Twitter to categorize tweets by keywords.
+It’s an easy way to see other tweets relating to a specific topic.
 Using a popular or trending hashtag in a tweet is a good way to insert yourself into a larger conversation and expose yourself to a new audience.
+When used correctly, hashtags can improve your overall Twitter success.
 However, the oversight of sending out an incorrect hashtag, funny as it was to me, is truly no laughing matter.

 There’s a reason they are labeled “trending hashtags,” because trends can be here and gone in an instant.
 With the nano-second attention span that Twitter has, a hashtag that is trending on Monday can be completely forgotten by Tuesday afternoon.
 If your goal is to capitalize on hashtags, you have to strike while the iron is hot.
 The failure to do so likely means you will miss the conversation entirely.
 An opportunity to reach new eyes and minds wasted.